danmanners/gha-scale-set-helm/readme.md

-# GitHub Runner Scale Set Controller
+# GitHub Action Runner Scale Sets and Scale Set Controller

-GitHub has released the [Runner Scale Set Controller](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners-with-actions-runner-controller/deploying-runner-scale-sets-with-actions-runner-controller), which is great!
+GitHub has released the [Action Runner Scale Set Controller](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners-with-actions-runner-controller/deploying-runner-scale-sets-with-actions-runner-controller), which is great!

-The only problem is that they've **ONLY** released it as an OCI Helm chart, which means that tools like Kustomize cannot natively support it.
-Hence, this repo exists.
+The issue is they've **ONLY** released it as an OCI Helm chart, which means that tools like Kustomize, Jenkins-X, Spinnaker, and ArgoCD (sort of) cannot natively support it.
+Hence, this project exists to serve those Helm charts as traditional tarballs.

 > If you're looking for more information on the GitHub Action Runner Scale Set Controller, [check here for more information](https://github.com/actions/actions-runner-controller/tree/gha-runner-scale-set-0.4.0/docs/preview/gha-runner-scale-set-controller).